Kentucky Derby 2017 Betting Guide: Expert Picks, Updates Odds For Saturday’s Race

-Those looking to bet on the Kentucky Derby 2017 can be a bit overwhelmed, with a field of 20 horses and no clear favorite among them as there has been in each of the past few years.
+Those looking to bet on the Kentucky Derby 2017 can be a bit overwhelmed by a field of 20 horses and no clear favorite among them as there had been in each of the past few years.

-Though there may be no Nyquist or American Pharaoh among the bunch, there are plenty of experts picks for the 2017 Kentucky Derby to give a bit of guidance to those looking to make a wager on the race.
-Below is a betting guide for the Kentucky Derby that looks at some of the favorites as well as expert picks for the trifecta and superfecta.
+Though there may be no Nyquist or American Pharaoh among the bunch, there are plenty of expert picks for the 2017 Kentucky Derby to give a bit of guidance to those looking to make a wager on the race.
+Below is a betting guide for the Kentucky Derby that looks at some of the favorites, as well as expert picks for the trifecta and superfecta.

 Kentucky Derby 2017 odds

 In the days leading up to the Kentucky Derby, there has been no clear favorite emerging from the field.
-Classic Empire is the odds-on favorite at the moment at 6-to-1 odds, but Always Dreaming is close behind at 9-to-2 odds and McCracken has also been updated to 6-to-1 odds.
+Classic Empire is the odds-on favorite at the moment at 6-to-1 odds, but Always Dreaming is close behind at 9-to-2 odds, and McCracken has also been updated to 6-to-1 odds.

 The race itself could be complicated by a messy weather forecast, with rain this weekend expected to leave a muddy track.
 As ESPN explained, that could be a good sign for Classic Empire and a few other horses with experience running in the mud.

 “Of this year’s entrants, Classic Empire and Lookin at Lee have experience racing on a wet track at Churchill Downs.
-Classic Empire won his career debut by 1½ lengths on a sloppy track, while Lookin at Lee finished second in the Grade III Iroquois on a muddy track.
+Classic Empire won his career debut by 1½ lengths on a sloppy track, while Lookin at Lee finished second in the Grade III Iroquois on a muddy track.”

 “Gormley won the Grade III Sham Stakes on a sloppy track at Santa Anita, Hence broke his maiden on a wet track at Oaklawn Park, and Battle of Midway won his career debut on a wet-fast track at Santa Anita.”